 Observability Setup

 VoidBox exposes structured run events and guest telemetry by default.
-OTLP trace and metric export is available when built with the opentelemetry feature and when you run the observable execution paths.
+OTLP trace and metric export — covering pipeline and stage spans, tool-call child spans, token/cost/duration metrics, and guest procfs telemetry — is available when built with the opentelemetry feature.
+All output is correlated with the [vm:NAME] log prefix for per-box filtering.

 Enable OTLP